-- 5. Long-term Effectiveness and Permanence This criterion evaluates the long-term effectiveness of the remedial alternatives after implementation.
-If wastes or treated residuals remain on site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls. - 6.
+5. Long-term Effectiveness and Permanence - This criterion evaluates the long-term effectiveness of the remedial alternatives after implementation.
+If wastes or treated residuals remain on site after the selected remedy has been implemented, the following items are evaluated: 1) the magnitude of the remaining risks, 2) the adequacy of the

+- engineering and/or institutional controls intended to limit the risk, and 3) the reliability of these controls. - 6.
 Reduction of Toxicity, Mobility or Volume Preference is given to alternatives that permanently and significantly reduce the toxicity, mobility or volume of the wastes at the site. - 7.
 Short-term Impacts and Effectiveness The potential short-term adverse impacts of the remedial action upon the community, the workers, and the environment during the construction and/or implementation are evaluated.
 The length of time needed to achieve the cleanup objectives is also estimated and compared against the other alternatives. - 8.
 Implementability The technical and administrative feasibility of implementing each alternative are evaluated.
 Technical feasibility includes the difficulties associated with the construction of the remedy and the ability to monitor its effectiveness.
 For administrative feasibility, the availability of the necessary personnel and materials, is evaluated along with potential difficulties in obtaining specific operating approvals, access for construction, institutional controls, and so forth. - 9.
 Cost-Effectiveness Capital costs and annual operation, maintenance, and monitoring costs are estimated for each alternative and compared on a present worth basis.
-Although cost-effectiveness is the last balancing criterion evaluated, where two or more alternatives have met the requirements of the other criteria, it can be used as the basis for the final decision.
+Although cost-effectiveness is the last balancing criterion evaluated, where two or more alternatives have met the requirements of the other criteria, it can be used as the basis for the final decision. - 10.
+Community Acceptance Public participation is an ongoing part of the preferred remedy selection.
+Concerns raised by the public and stakeholder communities will considered throughout the alternative development and remedy selection.
+A summary of the public participation input is documented in the Responsiveness Summary provided in Appendix A.

-SECTION 8: ELEMENTS OF THE PROPOSED CORRECTIVE MEASURE(S)
+SECTION 8: ELEMENTS OF THE SELECTED CORRECTIVE MEASURE(S)

-The basis for the Department's proposed corrective measure is set forth in Exhibit E.
+The basis for the Department's selected corrective measure is set forth in Exhibit E.